OperaGraecaAdnotata/OGA/work_chronology/README.md

 # Work Chronology

-This folder contains a file with the alleged composition dates of Greek worksi in the ISO 8601 format, which has been used for annotation for OGA.
+This folder contains a file with the alleged composition dates of Greek works in the ISO 8601 format, which has been used for annotation in OGA.
-The dates have been manually annotated by one annotator and are work-in-progress.
+The dates have been manually annotated by one annotator and are a work in progress.

 Since dates are added manually, BCE dates are annotated using the Em Dash (U+2014) instead of the Minus Sign (U+2212) to prevent confusion between the Minus Sign